ibm-js/dtreemap/README.md

 This project provides a TreeMap widget for Dojo 1.8 and higher.

+## Status

+No official release yet.

 ## Migration

 This is the former dojox/treemap project.

 Migration steps from dojox/treemap to dtreemap:

-* replace any use of "dojo/treemap" AMD module path by "dtreemap"
+* replace any use of "dojox/treemap" AMD module path by "dtreemap"
 * replace any use of .dojoxTreeMapXSomething CSS classes by .dtreemap-xsomething

 ## Licensing